 Today, Mark Larson Shihan is available for guest speaking engagements, events and instruction.
 He continues to teach Aikido classes, workshops, leadership sessions, and seminars privately and as a Minnesota State college-level course.
-He presents locally, nationally, and internationally–traveling to countries in North America, South America, Europe, and Asia.
-He is the founder and chief instructor of Minnesota Aiki Shuren Dojo, Nowthen, MN, and chief technical advisor for various Aikido dojos both in the USA and Japan as well as Canada, Denmark, and Sweden.
+He presents locally, nationally, and internationally–traveling throughout North America, South America, Europe, and Asia.
+He is the founder and chief instructor of Minnesota Aiki Shuren Dojo, Nowthen, MN, and technical advisor for a number of Aikido Dojos in the USA and Japan as well as Canada, Denmark, and Sweden.

 Larson Shihan currently holds a 6th degree black belt in Aikido (rokudan) from the World Aikido Federation (Aikikai) Headquarters, Tokyo, Japan, led by the current Aikido Doshu Sensei, Moriteru Ueshiba (1951- ), presented to Mark L. Larson on January 13, 2013, at the Hombu Dojo Kagami-biraki ceremony and celebration in Tokyo, Japan.

 * The Aikido Doshu conferred the honorary title of “Shihan” upon him on February 26th, 2021.

 Shihan is an honorific title for expert, master, or senior martial arts instructors and is created using two Japanese characters: shi (師) meaning example or model and han (範) meaning master or exemplary practitioner.
 Source – Wikipedia